Career About

 Interviewing angel isn’t easy.
 After three months of back and forth, I’m finally given time to meet her on a morning in May at a sunny spot in Maroubra.
 I’ve been eager to make this happen, but the day before she informs me she lives in London now.

-Although angels brand of creativity is still in it’s infancy, it’s somehow still both humurous and human.
+Although angel thinks her brand of creativity is still in it’s infancy, it’s somehow still both humurous and human.
 She vaguely alludes to influence from her psycholgist best friend, Erica’s social media and some other stuff, before saying, “I just want to make ads that the people I care about, care about.”

 You’ll see her name in the credits for several big campaigns including that famous fight over a christmas prawn.
 What was it like working on an iconic Chrissy campaign?